shilangyu/shilangyu/README.md

 ### Yes hello ❤️

+- 🎅 [Having fun](https://github.com/shilangyu/AoC-2023) with Advent of Code in Lean and Koka
 - 🔭 Interested in programming language design
 - ✍️ Hacking in `main.{ts,tsx,rs,jl,go,py,dart}`
-- 🌱 Currently learning Ocaml, Koka, and Swift
+- 🌱 Currently learning Ocaml, Koka, Scala, and Swift
 - 💬 Ask me about Pokémon
 - 🔜 Effect systems is the future
 - 🤖 Soon to be a cyborg